Annie Leonard: Career

 In addition to her work on the Story of Stuff films, Leonard was co-creator and coordinator of GAIA (the Global Alliance for Incinerator Alternatives), serving on the boards of International Forum on Globalization (IFG) and the Environmental Health Fund.
 She previously worked for Health Care Without Harm, Essential Information, and Greenpeace International, and was coordinator of the Funders Workgroup for Sustainable Production and Consumption.

-Leonard was named the executive director for Greenpeace USA in May 2014.
+Leonard was named the executive director of Greenpeace USA in May 2014.

-In March 2022, actress and climate activist Jane Fonda co-founded the Jane Fonda Climate PAC (political action committee) with Leonard.
+In March 2022, Leonard and climate activist Jane Fonda co-founded the Jane Fonda Climate PAC (political action committee).

-In April 2025, Leonard announced that she was working on a new book celebrating the history of protest in the USA and the world.
+Book

+Leonard and fellow activist André Carothers collaborated on writing and editing a book titled Protest: Respect It.
+Defend It.
+Use It., which was published by Patagonia in April 2026.
+The book relates the stories of more than 40 protest actions, dating back to 1738, and covering a wide range of issues.
+These accounts are interspersed with essays by notable activists, along with an afterword by former Secretary of Labor Robert Reich.
+Kirkus Reviews said the book was "An excellent introduction to the power of public dissent."

 Personal life

 Leonard lives in the San Francisco Bay Area with her daughter Dewi, born in 1999.